EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 # TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi
-A tutorial showing how to train, convert, and run TensorFlow Lite object detection models on Android devices, the Raspberry Pi, and more!
+A guide showing how to train, convert, and run TensorFlow Lite object detection models on Android devices, the Raspberry Pi, and more!

 <Fancy GIF or image showing an example of TF Lite object detector in action - to be inserted here later!>